 You can find further articles on the topic of open access in the Nachrichten aus der Chemie

-In a joint event with the Leopoldina and the German Research Foundation in 2021, the problem of dual use, i.e. the use of research results both for desired applications and for misuse, was discussed.
+In a joint event with the Leopoldina and the German Research Foundation in 2021, the issue of dual use, i.e. the use of research results both for desired applications and for misuse, was discussed.
 Another event with representatives of the GDCh followed in 2022.

 Under the leadership of the OPCW, more than 30 scientists and representatives of chemical societies developed the “Hague Ethics Guidelines”, which were adopted in September 2015.
 Three representatives of the GDCh were also involved in the development.
 The GDCh Board expressly supported the Hague Ethics Guidelines.